MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/01-interact-with-an-api.md

 ### Task 3: Deploy the web app and browse the running site

-1. After the resources are create and the code has completed compiling a window will pop-up prompting you to **Deploy**, select the **Deploy** option.
+1. After the resources are created in the cloud environment, a notification message will appear in the Azure Activity Log tab ("Create Web App ..
+Succeeded").

+1. Expand the Azure Resources overview and select the newly created Web app.
+Click **Deploy to Web App**

     The system will build a release version of the code and deploy it to the resources you created earlier.